Student-centric advice and objective recommendations

 1. Become a Capital One employee

-Capital One offers an assortment of jobs all across the U.S. for people ranging in experience.
-Some opportunities include jobs in data science, customer care, engineering, human resources, and more!
+Capital One offers an assortment of jobs in all sorts of areas all across the U.S. Some opportunities include jobs in data science, customer care, engineering, human resources, and more!
 Use the Capital One job finder to look for full and part time jobs near you!

 2. Create an EdAssist account

 Because Capital One does not require you to work for a certain amount of time before becoming eligible for tuition reimbursement, you can create your EdAssist account on day one!
-Your Bright Horizons EdAssist account is a crucial step in your Capital One tuition reimbursement journey!
+Your Bright Horizons EdAssist account is a crucial step in your Capital One tuition reimbursement journey, as it is how you will connect with an academic counselor and view the schools that you’re eligible to take classes at!

 3. Choose your school